 How do Vertical Spreads Make Money – Stock Options and the forex market will make you rich, or at least that’s how the narrative goes.
 However, there’s a catch.
-You need to be an expert and know what you are doing.
+You need to be an expert and know what you are doing, and that applies to whether you are in swing and trend trading stocks, options or long term investing.

 For most of us, trading in Stock Options might seem easy as you envision making the right clicks at the right time.
 There’s a lot more to it than meets the eye.
 For starters, you have to be familiar with vertical spreads, among other factors.